Sheep-y/xenonauts-ce_zh/readme.md

   * Ver 0.34.2, default on.
   * Ignored because it simply swaps colonal and commander title, which is sharp and clear in Chinese.

+* Xenonauts Fix Pack
+  * Ver 1.36, default on.
+  * Ignored because its typo and grammer fix to Lore+ applies only to English.

 Non-XCE mods with translate-able resoruces.

 * Aegia Armor